 #5: The Snake-Textured Red Leather Dog Harness Pattern (Step-By-Step DIY)

-Okay, so you know that moment when your golden is pulling so hard on a walk that you’re basically water-skiing behind her?
-Yeah.
+You know how sometimes your golden pulls so hard on a walk that you feel like you are water skiing behind her?
 This harness pattern is exactly what we both need to talk about.

-This deep burgundy, snake-embossed leather harness is giving serious Pinterest vibes — the kind of thing that makes people stop you at the park and ask where you got it.
-It’s a Y-front style harness with two D-ring connectors in brushed silver, stitched together with what looks like hexagonal embossed genuine leather in a rich wine-red tone.
-The design sits flat across the chest and crosses at the back, which means no pressure on your dog’s throat.
+This deep burgundy snake embossed leather harness is giving me serious Pinterest vibes.
+It is sure to stop people in the park asking where you bought it!
+It is a Y-front style harness with two D-ring connectors in brushed silver.
+The harness is stitched together with what looks like hexagonal embossed genuine leather in a rich wine-red tone.
+The design sits flat across the chest and crosses at the back so it does not apply pressure on your dog’s throat.

-To recreate this, you’ll need 1.5-inch wide embossed leather strips, two stainless steel D-rings, a leather punch, waxed thread, and a stitching pricking iron.
-The cross-back strap is the hero piece here — cut it longer than you think you need, because adjustability is everything with goldens.
+Supplies: 1.5 inch wide embossed leather strips, 2 stainless steel D-rings, leather punch, waxed thread, and a stitching pricking iron.
+The length of the cross-back strap is quite important.
+It should be cut longer than you think you will need.
+This is due to the fact that goldens adjust quickly.

-Lay your straps out on a flat surface before you stitch anything.
-That Y-junction needs to be perfectly centered or the harness will twist on your dog’s chest.
+.
+Lay the straps out flat on a table or whatever, before you sew anything.
+Make sure that the ‘Y’ is perfectly centered or the harness will twist on your dog’s chest.

-And here’s the thing — embossed leather looks intimidating, but pre-embossed craft leather sheets from Etsy make this a weekend project, not a six-week nightmare.
+Embossing leather sounds scary, but using pre-embossed craft leather sheets from Etsy makes this a weekend project, not a six-week nightmare.

 📸 Photo credit: Instagram @caelanjefferyart